camdendotlol/crablibs/README.md

 ## Building from source

-This project doesn't use any dependencies, so building should be straightforward if you've used Rust before.
+Building should be straightforward if you've used Rust before.

 Make sure the [Rust development environment](https://www.rust-lang.org/learn/get-started) is installed.

 ``git clone`` the repository to a chosen location, and run ``cargo build --release`` to compile a production-ready binary.
+You can also use ``cargo run filename.txt`` to immediately run an unoptimized development build.